twitocode/Tantalum/content/University/Year 1/ECON 1BB3/Chapter 1 Notes.md

 # Centrally planned vs market  vs mixed economies

 **Centrally Planned Economy:** An economy in which the government decides how economic resources will be allocated (ex.
-Soviet Union
+Soviet Union)
 - not good at producing low cost (plentiful), high quality goods and services.
 	- the material standard of living for the average person was low.
+- **The incentive to work hard is not there compared to market economies**
 - have all been dictatorships
 	- always leads to collapse